linode/docs/docs/products/tools/marketplace/guides/unifi-network-application/index.md

 ### Accessing the UniFi Network Application

-1. Open your web browser and navigate to `http://[ip-address]`, where *[ip-address]* can be replaced with your Compute Instance's IP address or rDNS domain.
-See the [Managing IP Addresses](/docs/guides/managing-ip-addresses/) guide for information on viewing IP addresses and rDNS.
+1. Open your web browser and navigate to `https://[domain]`, where *[domain]* can be replaced with your Compute Instance's rDNS domain or, if you entered one, the domain you specified when you deployed the instance.
+See the [Managing IP Addresses](/docs/guides/managing-ip-addresses/) guide for information on viewing the rDNS value for your public IPv4 address.

 2. First, enter a name for the Network Application.
 This is primarily used for managing multiple networks.